About Me

 If you do not have institutional access to the full text, please feel free to contact me.

-My first-authored study discussing why misinformation can persist despite corrections is now available on Information, Communication & Society: When news is entertainment: explaining the persistence of misinformation through the information environment.
+My first-authored study discussing why misinformation can persist despite corrections is now available on Information, Communication & Society.

 If you do not have institutional access to the full text, please feel free to contact me.